ska-telescope/ska-data-lifecycle/README.md

 poetry shell
 ```

-Subsequent the tests can be executed using the command:
+Subsequently, the tests can be executed using the command:

 ```bash
 make python-test